-You should begin marketing your coffee shop as soon as you’ve finalized the important details.
+You should begin marketing your coffee business as soon as you’ve finalized the important details in your business plan.
 A good pre-launch strategy can be the difference between your business taking off instantly and a slow, uncertain beginning.

 Ideally, you will start marketing months before your coffee shop opens.
 There are plenty of things you can do to prepare for success.

 As soon as you begin working on your venue you will have eyes on your new business.
 Consider putting up posters with your coffee shop name in the window.
 Use these signs to direct people toward your social media profiles.

 On your profiles, share teaser photos and information about your brand.
 Add anyone in your network who may want to visit your coffee shop and encourage them to invite friends to follow your page.

 Another great marketing tool to attract customers to your new coffee shop is to offer a client loyalty program.